Primerica (PRI)

 AI Analysis | Feedback

-Glenn J. Williams began his career with Primerica in 1981 as a member of the company's sales force, joining the Home Office team in 1983.
-He spent 15 years in Canada as part of Primerica's international expansion team, leading Primerica Canada as President and Chief Executive Officer from 1996 to 2000.
-Williams returned to Primerica's headquarters in 2000 as Executive Vice President of Field and Product Marketing for international operations, and in 2005, he was elevated to President of the Company.
-He has served as Chief Executive Officer of Primerica, Inc. since April 2015.
+Glenn J. Williams began his career with Primerica in 1981 as a member of the company's sales force, joining the home office team in 1983.
+He spent 15 years in Canada, where he served as President and Chief Executive Officer of Primerica Canada from 1996 to 2000.
+In 2000, he returned to Primerica's Duluth, Georgia headquarters as Executive Vice President of Field and Product Marketing for international operations, and in 2005, he was elevated to President of the Company.
+Mr. Williams was appointed Chief Executive Officer in April 2015.
+He holds a Bachelor of Science degree in Education from Baptist University of America.

 Tracy Tan, Executive Vice President and Chief Financial Officer

-Tracy Tan has served as Executive Vice President and Chief Financial Officer (CFO) of Primerica since December 2023, with her appointment becoming effective on December 20, 2023.
-She joined Primerica in October 2023 as Executive Vice President, Finance, and was designated as the successor to the previous CFO at that time.
-In her role, Ms. Tan oversees all aspects of the company's finance function, including planning and analysis, investor relations, treasury, tax, and capital markets.
-She is also a key spokesperson with the investor and analyst communities, focusing on the company's economic and business strategy.
+Tracy Tan has served as Executive Vice President and Chief Financial Officer since December 2023.
+She joined Primerica in October 2023 as Executive Vice President, Finance, and was designated at that time as the next CFO.
+In her role, she acts as a key spokesperson with the investor and analyst communities and focuses on the Company's economic and business strategy.

 Peter W. Schneider, President